vieirajlt/Tic-Tac-Toe/setup-guide.md

 # Setup

-You will be using ESLint in this exercise.
+You will be using ESLint in the exercise.

 ## Needed tools
 1. NPM